alexnegron/website/content/index.md

 enableToc: true
 ---

 I am a mathematical scientist pursuing my PhD in the [Program in Applied and Computational Mathematics (PACM)](https://www.pacm.princeton.edu/) at Princeton University.

 I'm advised by [Boris Hanin](https://boris-hanin.github.io) and work closely with [Gautam Reddy](https://reddylab.physics.princeton.edu).
 I'm grateful to be supported by the [Department of Energy Computational Science Graduate Fellowship (DOE CSGF)](https://www.krellinst.org/csgf/).

+You can find my [C.V. here 📄.](https://drive.google.com/file/d/1WTWcFU5vJWDjFOT-6Icvk9_eK4qhlN3C/view?usp=sharing)

 ---

-## I think about high-dimensional nonlinear systems that organize, compute, and learn.
+## I think about the mathematics of high-dimensional nonlinear systems that organize, compute, and learn.

 Somehow, I don't care whether these systems are neuronal, algorithmic, made of particles, or something else entirely — I'm interested in the universal mathematical and statistical structures underlying their  function.